cotoami/cotoami-remake/cotoami_node/README.md

 ### Node Roles

 A unique aspect of the Cotoami Node network is the separation between the roles defined at the network level (**client/server**) and those defined at the database level (**child/parent**).
 In terms of connection, the initiator of a connection is referred to as the *client*, and the recipient is the *server*.
 Meanwhile, in terms of database relationships, the node that pulls in data is called the *child*, and the one whose data is being pulled is the *parent*.
-These roles are independent, which allows configurations where the Server acts as a child, rather than always as a parent.
+These roles are independent, which allows configurations where the server acts as a child, rather than always as a parent.

 <p align="center"><img src="docs/images/node-roles.png" alt="Node roles"></p>